 How do I set an HSN code on my products?

 You can use the HS tariff code for products to store the HSN code.
 This field is in the Shipping section of the product page.

 This field requires that codes have at least 6 digits, so if you want to use shorter HSN codes you'll need to add HS codes as metafields or product tags.

 Does Shopify provide a GST-compliant invoice?

-Shopify currently does not create a GST-compliant invoice.
-You will need to engage a third-party GST invoicing service instead.
+Shopify doesn't create a GST-compliant invoice.
+You'll need to engage a third-party GST invoicing service instead.
 For example, the following third-party apps can help you set up your invoices: